-During the last few months of summer, leopard sharks descend on the cove of La Jolla for the warm water which helps them to speed up the birthing process.
-This is an amazing natural phenomenon and one that you can experience for yourself with a snorkel, if you feel like you can handle it.
+During the last few months of summer, leopard sharks descend on the cove of La Jolla for the warm water, which helps them to speed up the birthing process.
+This is an unusual natural phenomenon and one that you can experience for yourself with a snorkel, if you feel like you can handle it.
 I finally got a chance to do it this year, and it was such a cool experience that I highly recommend.
 Here is all the info.

 - Free other than parking or renting gear

 Going in September means that the water can be pretty cold.
 You don’t need a wetsuit, but some people will find it a lot easier to relax and wait for the sharks if they have one.
-You can rent a wetsuit from many of the companies along Avenida De La Playa in La Jolla, but I like Everyday California personally.
+You can rent a wetsuit from many of the companies along Avenida De La Playa in La Jolla, like Everyday California.
 You can also rent snorkel gear there, but honestly, you can buy a pair like I did on Amazon for about the same price and have it forever.